Unity-Lab-AI/Gees-chatdemo-test/README.md

 # chatdemo

 Static browser demo for interacting with [Pollinations](https://pollinations.ai) using the bundled [PolliLib](./Libs/pollilib/) client.
-The application is built with Vite so it can be deployed to a static host such as GitHub Pages.
+The Vite application now lives entirely under [`demo2/`](./demo2/) so the same source tree powers both the desktop chat and the mobile, voice-first Unity persona experience.
 It features:

 ## Main branch status